 – The congress was held at the Vancouver Convention Centre, a LEED® Platinum-certified facility.
 This is indicating that the facility uses the most innovative green technologies.

-– Working with students oriented websites to promote the specialized education and career.
+– Working with student-oriented websites to promote education and support students

 – The AV provider for the congress (Freeman) was the first APEX-ASTM Sustainability Certified (Level 1) company for electronic recycling.